 Our loan receivables portfolio includes both secured and unsecured loans.
 Secured loan receivables are largely comprised of consumer installment loans secured by equipment.
 Unsecured loan receivables are largely comprised of our open-ended revolving credit card and commercial loans.
 As part of our credit risk management activities, on an ongoing basis, we assess overall credit quality by reviewing information related to the performance of a customer's account with us, as well as information from credit bureaus, such as a Fair Isaac Corporation ("FICO") or other credit scores, relating to the customer's broader credit performance.
 FICO scores are generally obtained at origination of the account and are refreshed, at a minimum quarterly, but could be as often as weekly, to assist in predicting customer behavior.
 Beginning in 2014, we refined the categories of FICO scores we use to better align to the categories used across our industry.
 We now categorize these credit scores into the following three credit score categories: (i) 661 or higher, which are considered the strongest credits; (ii) 601 to 660, considered moderate credit risk; and (iii) 600 or less, which are considered weaker credits.
 There are certain customer accounts for which a FICO score is not available where we use alternative sources to assess their credit and predict behavior.
-The following table provides the most recent FICO scores available for our customers at June 30, 2014 and December 31, 2013, as a percentage of each class of loan receivables balance atJune 30, 2014 and December 31, 2013, respectively, which represents those customer accounts for which a FICO score is not available below excludes 0.8% and 1.1% of our total loan receivables balance atJune 30, 2014 and December 31, 2013, respectively, which represents those customer accounts for which a FICO score is not available.
+The following table provides the most recent FICO scores available for our customers at June 30, 2014 and December 31, 2013, as a percentage of each class of loan receivable.
+We have reclassified the categories at December 31, 2013 to conform to the current period classification.
+The table below excludes 0.8% and 1.1% of our total loan receivables balance at June 30, 2014 and December 31, 2013, respectively, which represents those customer accounts for which a FICO score is not available.

-Ju ne 30, 2014 Dec 3 661 or 601 to 600 or 661 or 601 to 600 or higher 660 less higher 660 less Credit cards 72.5% 20.0% 7.5% 71.7% 20.0% 8.3% Consumer installment loans 79.9% 15.0% 5.1% 78.2% 15.5% 6.3% Commercial credit products 86.5% 8.6% 4.9% 85.3% 9.4% 5.3%
+Ju ine 30, 2014 December 31, 2013

+661 or 601 to 600 or 661 or 601 to 600 or

+higher 660 less higher 660 less

+72.5% 20.0% 7.5% 71.7% 20.0% 8.3%

+3 79.9% 15.0% 5.1% 78.2% 15.5% 6.3%

+ducts 86.5% 8.6% 4.9% 85.3% 9.4% 5.3%